 Collaborative research and development agreements can provide for one or more of up-front license fees, research payments, and milestone payments.
 Agreements with multiple components (deliverables or items) are evaluated according to the provisions of Accounting Standards Codification (ASC) 605-25, Revenue Recognition-Multiple-Element Arrangements, to determine whether the deliverables can be separated into more than one unit of accounting.
 An item can generally be considered a separate unit of accounting if all of the following criteria are met: (1) the delivered item(s) has value to the customer on a stand-alone basis and (2) if the arrangement includes a general right of return relative to the delivered item(s) then delivery or performance of the undelivered item(s) is considered probable and substantially in control of the Company.
 Items that cannot be divided into separate units are combined with other units of accounting, as appropriate.
 Consideration received is allocated among the separate units based on selling price hierarchy.
 The selling price hierarchy for each deliverable is based on (i) vendor-specific objective evidence (VSOE), if available; (ii) third-party evidence (TPE) of selling price if VSOE is not available; or (iii) an estimated selling price, if neither VSOE nor TPE is available.
-Management was not able to establish VSOE or TPE for separate unit deliverables, as the Company does not have a history of entering such arrangements or selling the individual deliverables within such arrangements separately.
+Management was not arrangements or selling the individual deliverables within such arrangements separately.
 In addition, there may be significant differentiation in these arrangements, which indicates that comparable third-party pricing may not be available.
-Management determined that the selling price for the deliverables within the Pfizer collaboration agreement should be determined using its best estimate of selling price.
+Management determined that the selling price for the deliverables within the Pfizer Agreement should be determined using its best estimate of selling price.
 The process of determining the best estimate of selling price involved significant judgment on the Company's part and included consideration of multiple factors such as estimated direct expenses, other costs, and available clinical development data.

-Pursuant to ASC 605-25, each required deliverable under the Pfizer collaboration agreement is evaluated to determine whether it qualifies as a separate unit of accounting.
+Pursuant to ASC 605-25, each required deliverable under the Pfizer Agreement is evaluated to determine whether it qualifies as a separate unit of accounting.
 Factors considered in this determination include the research capabilities of Pfizer, the proprietary nature of the license and know-how, and the availability of the Company's glycomimetics technology research expertise in the general marketplace.
-Based on all relevant facts and circumstances and, most significantly, on the proprietary nature of the Company's technology and the related proprietary nature of the Company's research services, management concluded that stand-alone value does not exist for the license, and therefore, the license is not a separate unit of accounting under the agreement and will be combined with the research and development services (including participation on a joint steering committee).
+Based on all relevant facts and circumstances and, most significantly, on the proprietary nature of the Company's technology and the related proprietary nature of the Company's research services, management concluded that stand-alone value does not exist for the license, and therefore, the license is not a separate unit of accounting under the Pfizer Agreement and will be combined with the research and development services (including participation on a joint steering committee).